barry-ha/Griduino/docs/ASSEMBLY.md

 There are several choices for the top cover.
 Choose one of these according to your desires and what you have available.

 <h3>16.a No cover</h3>
 This is how I use my Griduino.
-This is the easiest way to reach the Reset button during software development.
-Also, we need to double-click the Reset button to apply pre-compiled software updates.
+This is the easiest way to reach the Reset button during software development or to double-click the Reset button to apply pre-compiled software updates.

 <h3>16.b Polycase standard cover</h3>
 If you have the unmodified [Polycase QS50](https://www.polycase.com/qs-50), carefully cut an opening to fit the display.
 A [manual cutting template](https://github.com/barry-ha/Griduino/tree/master/hardware) is available that can be printed and taped on for guidance.
 Cutting the top cover's opening by hand is actually rather difficult to do accurately and neatly.